jnlltd/festivals/README.md

 #### Skiddle API Key

-A daily job automatically imports festivals into the database from the [http://www.skiddle.com/api/](Skiddle events API).
+A daily job automatically imports festival data into the database from the [http://www.skiddle.com/api/](Skiddle events API).
 This job will fail unless the key below is provided.

 ````